gedankenstuecke/oh_data_uploader/README.md

  *Step 1: Install Anaconda*

 [Download & Install the appropriate version of *Anaconda* on your end](https://www.anaconda.com/download/#macos), this makes it easy to keep Python versions and modules clean.
+If you are already familiar with [*virtualenv*](https://virtualenv.pypa.io/en/stable/) you can use their workflow instead of *Anaconda*.

 After you have installed *Anaconda*, create a fresh environment for the *Open Humans uploader* and install the needed Python packages: